junyinglim/peperomiaPhylo/README.md

 * Evaluating coverage of chloroplast genomes

 ### Step 2: Extract out chloroplast genes using reference annotations

-* Extract out chloroplast genes using annotations from reference
+* Multiple sequence alignment using MAFFT, and then annotations are exported in Geneious
+* Using these annotations, individual locus alignments are parsed out in python, with some filtering
-* Run a phylogeny using chloroplast genes
+* Run a phylogeny using chloroplast genes and non-coding regions

+### Step 3: Phylogeny estimation
+* revbayes
+* RAxML

 ## Ideas:
 * Streamline code (a few unnecessary steps?)